 The only safari that changed was in the morning on day three, from zone 5 to 3.
-Each safari is three hours, so after driving 12 hours through zone 1, 5, and 6 we were a bit demoralized.
-Especially, when at the end of the day, other guests were gleefully gloating about how they saw the tigers in zone 3.
+Each safari is three hours, so after driving 12 hours through zones 1, 5, and 6 we were a bit demoralized.
+Especially, when at the end of the day, other guests were gleefully gloating about how they saw the tigers in Zone 3.

 The next morning, on day three, a miracle occurs.
 Jain tells us that he can get us into zone 3 but only on a canter.
 We happily agree―the whole purpose of our trip to India was to see tigers in the wild.